saikrishna-i/18xd28-facial-expresion-analysis-and-emotional-classification/README.md

 Please make sure the neccessary libraries are present (in requirements.txt file)

-The data is a ck+ dataset taken from https://www.kaggle.com/shawon10/ckplus It is slightly modified as per the needs.
+The data is a ck+ dataset taken from https://www.kaggle.com/shawon10/ckplus

+It is slightly modified as per the needs.

 #### app.py
+Note: app.py is a work in progress. it does not work as expected, as of this commit.

 The app can either use the webcam feed or identify the faces in the test folder.
 Its pretty straight forward to use.
 It draws a box over the identified face and labels the predicted emotion.

 ## How it works
 It is a simple deep learning model using the keras library.
 The comments in the ipython notebook give a brief overview of the steps.
+It is a Sequential model from Keras.
+It has a simple architecture with 2 convolutional layers, one dense hidden layer and an output layer.

 Increasing the amount of data can improve the performance significantly, but it will also increase the computational demand.